 The answer is that the outsourcing wave couldn’t last forever.
 The outsourcers will no doubt continue to find ever more ingenious ways of reducing the wage bill.
 But after thirty years of continuous outsourcing, clearly, the great bulk of cost reductions have been made.
 The same dynamic applies to the covid-induced tsunami of digital transformation.
 By this point, cost reductions achievable through digital transformation are well and truly subject to the law of diminishing returns.

 Until such time as the much-vaunted but yet to materialize wave of bots shows up to enable another round of wage bill reductions, the new generation of executives is presented with a challenge.
 Quite simply, how will they continue to satisfy shareholder expectations without being able to depend on business process outsourcing and digital transformation as their predecessors were able to?

-It is a moment vaguely reminiscent of the 2010 transition of government in the UK when the incoming Chief Secretary to the Treasury found a note left for him by his predecessor which read, “Dear Chief Secretary, there’s no money [left], kind regards and good luck!”
+It's a moment vaguely reminiscent of the 2010 transition of government in the UK when the incoming Chief Secretary to the Treasury found a note left for him by his predecessor.
+It read, “Dear Chief Secretary, there’s no money [left], kind regards and good luck!”

 Only in this case, the note to the new generation of executives from their outgoing predecessors reads, “there are no more jobs left to outsource, good luck!”

 But with Grove’s philosophy in mind, the new generation of executives need not be daunted.
 Because surely, no more jobs left to outsource constitutes a strategic inflection point if ever there was one, and therefore a moment that should be embraced as an opportunity.